raresicar/Regularisation-Methods-for-Inverse-Problems-related-to-PDEs/README.md

 This project implements and analyses several regularisation techniques—particularly Tikhonov-type regularisation—formulated as PDE-constrained optimisation problems and solved using finite element methods (FEM).

-🧩 Main Chapters
+🧩 Main Components

-Abstract Framework:

-Linear inverse problems in Banach/Hilbert spaces.
+Abstract Framework: Linear inverse problems in Banach/Hilbert spaces.
 Generalised solution and inverse.
 Compact operators and ill-posedness.
 Regularisation methods (spectral and variational).

-PDE-based Inverse Problems:

-Weak formulations of elliptic PDEs and well-posedness.
+PDE-based Inverse Problems: Weak formulations of elliptic PDEs and well-posedness.
 From weak form to inverse problems.

-Regularised formulations for:

-The Cauchy problem for elliptic operators (Laplace, Helmholtz).
+Regularised formulations for: The Cauchy problem for elliptic operators (Laplace, Helmholtz).
 The Unique Continuation problem.

-Numerical Implementation:

-Discretisation using finite elements.
+Numerical Implementation: Discretisation using finite elements.
 Numerical experiments demonstrating stability and convergence.

 ⚙️ Technologies & Libraries